-With agreement from The Crown Estate, CRND established a strategy of investing in the Debt Management Account throughout 2020-2021.
+CRND's strategy of investing in the Debt Management Account was maintained throughout 2021-2022.
 This strategy enabled the CEFIA to earn a rate of interest very closely correlated with prevailing short-term sterling interest rates, whilst protecting its capital position and access to liquidity at all times.